 When you make a gift in your will, you have an opportunity to choose a gift that best fulfills your goals and objectives for your family and your personal philanthropy.
+You can choose a specific gift, a percentage gift, a residual gift, or a contingent gift.

-Specific gift.
+Specific Gift.
 This refers to a gift of a specific dollar amount or a specific asset, such as a coin collection or a vacation home.

-Percentage gift.
-This is a gift of a fixed percentage of an estate, ensuring that heirs and charity receive the same intended proportion of an estate even as the value of the assets changes over time.
+Percentage Gift.
+This refers to a gift that specifies a fixed percentage of an estate, ensuring that heirs and charity receive the same intended proportion of an estate even as the value of the assets changes over time.

 EXAMPLE: Thomas would like to make a gift to us in his will in memory of his late wife.
 He first considered leaving a specific dollar amount, but was concerned that if the stock market experienced a sharp downward turn, he might shortchange his only daughter, who will receive the rest of the estate.
-Instead, he directs 75% of his estate (after taxes, debts, and costs are paid) to his daughter and 25% to us.
+Instead, he directs 75% of his estate (after taxes, debts and costs are paid) to his daughter and 25% to us.
 Whether the market goes up or down, his daughter and our organization will receive gifts in proper proportion.
 In the meantime, Thomas retains access to his investment portfolio and can change this decision in the future if his circumstances change.